prateek27w/Business-Insights-360/README.md

 ## Data Model:

 Data modeling is the process of structuring and organizing data to create relationships, and establish a framework for effective data analysis and reporting.
 It ensures data accuracy, facilitates complex calculations, and enhances data integration, providing a solid foundation for informed decision-making and business intelligence.
+Here, all the tables are connected by one to many relationship following the Star & Snow-flake Schema Modeling Technique.

 ![Image](https://github.com/user-attachments/assets/caa1082c-9aa5-4834-8bdf-b315ddbdb8bf)